-The BRET process helps to support compliance with independence requirements.
+The BRET process and local tool help to support compliance with independence requirements.
 Our people are required to use BRET in many circumstances to identify, evaluate and obtain advance approval of a potential business relationship with an audit client.

 Audit committees and oversight of independence